Beam

 Delete a VLAN interface

-To remove a VLAN interface, you can delete its nmcli connection.
-This removes the VLAN interface and its configuration.
+To remove a VLAN interface, delete its nmcli connection.
+This action removes the VLAN interface and its configuration.

 sudo nmcli connection delete vlan10